Contents

 Install LetsEncrypt

-Before we can install LetsEncrypt, we need to enable the epel
+Before we can install LetsEncrypt, we need to enable the epel repository:

 Install LetsEncrypt with:

-Run the certbot
+Run the certbot:

 This will generate the new certificate and edit your Apache configuration accordingly.